Skyactiv: Unique technology

-The Skyactiv-D is the first low compression diesel in a production car, having a significantly lower compression in the first generation of 14:1 rather than higher compression ratios of 16:1 and higher.
-Numerous university studies have investigated the benefits of low compression diesel for decades, with the major benefit noted in single cylinder university tests of being a drastic reduction in NOx emissions, while also reducing particulate matter and combustion noise.
+The Skyactiv-D is the first low compression diesel in a production car, having a significantly lower compression in the first generation of 14:1 rather than typical compression ratios of 16:1 and beyond.
+Numerous university studies have investigated the benefits of low compression diesel for decades, with the major benefit, noted in single cylinder university tests, being a drastic reduction in NOx emissions while also reducing particulate matter and combustion noise.
 These studies all concluded that while there were noticeable reductions in emissions, this came at the expense of difficult cold starts.
-Mazda resolved this in the Skyactiv-D by using piezoelectric fuel injectors with multiple nozzles that changes the pattern depending on operating conditions.
-Furthermore, exhaust valves are left slightly open as the engine starts causing exhaust gases to be sucked into the cylinders helping the engine to warm up quickly.
+Mazda resolved this in the Skyactiv-D by using piezoelectric fuel injectors with multiple nozzles that change their pattern depending on operating conditions.
+Furthermore, exhaust valves are left slightly open as the engine starts, causing exhaust gases to be sucked into the cylinders and help the engine warm up quickly.

 Early issues

 The CX-5 with Skyactiv-D engines were reported to have oil levels rising earlier than expected upon release, which required owners to check the vehicle's engine oil every 1000 kilometres or every month and return to the dealer if the oil appeared over the level of the dipstick.
 This procedure was initiated by Mazda worldwide as a precaution.
-Mazda did however resolve the issue in the first few months of the engine being available, with the resolution being a software change and a change of dipsticks with a corrected level.
+Mazda resolved the issue in the first few months of the engine's availability via a software revision and a new dipstick with a corrected level.

+This was later found out to be false, the core issue being the injector seals – the method Mazda employed to secure these did not result in sufficient clamping force whenever a low-temperature Diesel Particulate Filter regeneration cycle was triggered, leading to exhaust leaking into the valvecover and contaminating the oil.
+In addition, it also overpressurized the engine block resulting in high volumes of unmetered fuel/oil mixture re-entering the combustion chamber.

+The end result was either a clogged oil pickup resulting in engine failure, or a very costly feedback loop of extreme cylinder pressures, clogged up intake manifold, ash filled particulate filter, the exhaust- and intake manifold pressure sensors, and a skyrocketing fuel consumption due to near constant regeneration cycles.

+Mazda officially refuses to acknowledge this, except for the Australian market, even though there are several different Mazda Service Information documents on the issue, and resolving it.
+Most notably M001/007A which documents the new SHY1-13-148A injector nut/washer fastening procedure.